Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 8 enabled: false

-This replicates the structure from the metadata file, but with everything else trimmed other than the bare minimum number of lines needed to achieve our goal.
+This replicates the structure from the metadata file but with everything else trimmed other than the bare minimum number of lines needed to achieve our goal.

-Once this has been changed, and the collector restarted, I again wait at least 5 minutes and check Google’s Metrics Explorer to see what has changed:
+Once this has been changed and the collector restarted, I again wait at least 5 minutes and check Google’s Metrics Explorer to see what has changed:

-As shown in the screenshot, data was last sent to Google at 10:48, and it is now 11:13.
+The screenshot shows that data was last sent to Google at 10:48, now 11:13.

 Conclusion